 Usually the project charter is maintained in the form of a Word template.

 The more complex a project is, the harder it is to grasp.
 Lots of tasks which are interrelated and which have to be carried out in a specific sequence, milestones that we must not lose sight of, parallel projects, holidays and more.
-The only way to maintain a good overview is to visualize a project with the help of a project plan (see also: how to create a project plan using Excel).
+The only way to maintain a good overview is to visualize a project with the help of a project plan (check out my project plan template for Excel).

 The term release is commonly used in software projects, and it describes a version or a number of software updates grouped together.
 Releases are usually assigned running numbers, as you would find them with software products like Microsoft Windows.

 If a release contains significant changes to a software, we speak of a major release (e.g. from 4.20 to 5.0).
 Smaller changes are packaged in so-called minor releases (e.g. from 4.10 to 4.20).

 Scope is the sum of all the things a project is supposed to deliver or take care of.
 In project management speak, we talk about something being in scope or out of scope.
 If something is in scope, it means the project has to take care of it.
 If it’s not in scope, well, we can forget about it.